oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-oda-create/ai-oda-create.md

-# Lab 15: Setup Oracle Digital Assistant
+# Setup Oracle Digital Assistant

 ## About this workshop